Malaysia values items seized in ex-PM probe at $273 million

 “Definitely we are shocked.
 This is the biggest seizure in Malaysia’s history,” he told a news conference.

-Allegations of corruption at the defunct 1MDB state investment fund that Najib set up led to his shocking defeat and the end of the 60-year unbroken rule of his coalition in May 9 elections.
+Allegations of corruption at the defunct 1MDB state investment fund that Najib set up led to his shocking defeat in May 9 elections and the end of the 60-year unbroken rule of his coalition.
 Najib and his wife have been barred from leaving the country and have both been grilled by anti-graft officials.
 They have denied any wrongdoing.

 Police have raided 12 locations, including Najib’s family home and apartments at a high-end Kuala Lumpur condominium, as part of the probe into a criminal breach of trust involving the 1MDB fund.

-Singh said among the most expensive valuables were a 6.4 million ringgit ($1.6 million) diamond necklace and a 3.5 million ringgit ($869,000) Rolex Daytona watch.
-Out of the 567 handbags, he said 272 were the exclusive Hermes Birkins bags with a market value of at least 51 .3 million ringgit ($12.7 million).
+Singh said that among the most expensive valuables were a 6.4 million ringgit ($1.6 million) diamond necklace and a 3.5 million ringgit ($869,000) Rolex Daytona watch.
+Of the 567 handbags, 272 were the exclusive Hermes Birkins bags with a market value of at least 51.3 million ringgit ($12.7 million), he said.

-Police will soon call Najib and his wife Rosmah Mansor as well as people who allegedly gave them some of the items as gifts for questioning, he added.
+Police will soon call Najib and his wife, Rosmah Mansor, as well as people who allegedly gave them some of the items as gifts for questioning, Singh said.

 Rosmah was reviled by many Malaysians as an avaricious first lady who loves Birkin bags and leads an opulent lifestyle, but television footage of the huge police haul has Malaysia gasping with shock.
-It is possibly the most sensational image of elite corruption in Asia in the three decades since former Philippine first lady Imelda Marcos and her infamous collection of designer shoes and jewelry.
+It is possibly the most sensational image of elite corruption in Asia in the three decades since Imelda Marcos, who was infamous for her massive collection of designer shoes and jewelry, was the Philippines’ first lady.

 The government has said Najib’s administration had conducted an “exercise of deception” over 1MDB and misrepresented the country’s financial situation to Parliament.
 The country’s new anti-graft chief warned of criminal charges against Najib soon.